-ADRIAN, a camp friend of Edie MacDonald, whom he met at meetings of the Gay Liberation Movement.
+ADRIAN, a camp friend of Edie MacDonald, whom she met at meetings of the Gay Liberation Movement.
 A partner of the older Rodney.
-Portrayed by Sean Myers.
+Portrayed by Sean Myers (now Sean McEuan).

 ALAN, the obsessed brother of Bernadette.
 He wants to return to the incestuous relationship of their teenage years, but she rebuffs him.
 Alan makes several attempts to scare Bernadette into coming back to him.
 Portrayed by Paul Westcott.